visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

     Libraries often have many build options which enable or disable certain features.
     The Qt library, for example, has hundreds of build options.
     Some build options VisIt_ may not care about.
-    However, VisIt_ may require other options to be enabled and still other options to be disabled.
+    Other build options, however, VisIt_ may require to be enabled and still other options to be disabled.
     Incorrect library configuration may cause VisIt_ to either fail to build or fail to run properly.

 Dependency Compatability : Pre-installed libraries are not built with dependencies VisIt_ requires